University of Southern California: Spirit Leaders

 The USC Spirit Leaders are responsible for leading stadium wide chants and increasing crowd participation at all Trojan athletic events, including football and basketball games.
-Working in proud partnership with the Trojan Marching Band and the USC Song Girls, the USC Spirit Leaders help to create a winning atmosphere for all Trojan athletes.

 Student media

 The Daily Trojan has been the student newspaper of USC since 1912 and is a primary source of news and information for the campus.
 It secured the first interview of President Richard Nixon after his resignation.
 The publication does not receive financial aid from the university and instead runs entirely on advertisement revenue.
 Published from Monday to Friday during the fall and spring semesters, the newspaper turns into the Summer Trojan during the summer term and publishes once a week.
 It is the paper of record on campus.